spacegraphcats/spacegraphcats/doc/installing-spacegraphcats.md

 # spacegraphcats: installation

+## First, install the dependencies.

+spacegraphcats relies on several dependencies - Python, a C/C++ environment, and bcalm 2, in particular.

-There are several ways to install spacegraphcats.
+There are several ways to install these dependencies.
 We recommend using conda, but include instructions for using a Python virtual environment or a blank Ubuntu machine as well.

-## Installing dependencies  using conda
+### 1. Installing dependencies using conda

 If you have [conda](https://docs.conda.io/en/latest/) installed, you can use packages from conda-forge and [bioconda](https://docs.conda.io/en/latest/)